-6.3 Where a Member Buyer invokes the DRS and is successful, the Freelancer will still be liable to pay the Fee at the level it would have been payable on a Successfully Completed Transaction had the Services Contract not been in dispute.
+6.3 Where a Member Buyer raises a dispute and is successful, the Freelancer will still be liable to pay the Fee at the level it would have been payable on a Successfully Completed Transaction had the Services Contract not been in dispute.

 6.4 The Fees are inclusive of VAT where appropriate.
 A VAT invoice can be provided on request by emailing firstname.lastname@example.org

 7.1 In order to receive any payments, the Freelancer will be required to be from one of the supported countries and to create an account with Our Payment Provider.
 This can be done via the MicroJobs website.
 Our Payment Provider terms are: https://stripe.com/gb/connect-account/legal